 Web server is an essential tool for web developer.
 It's an essential tool to save times and bandwidth.
-By developing or updating a website locally, we can skip the file upload and download tasks completely.
+By using website development services, we can skip the file upload and download tasks completely.
 We can do it once everything is ready.
 Depend on what platform you're using, you can install either IIS, Apache or NGINX.
 Now, we have a new addition - Fenix.

 However, Fenix is a different breed of web server.
 It's designed to host simple static website because they reckon simple stuff shouldn't need Apache, IIS or NGINX.
 Which means, it won't render server-side script such as PHP.
 So, let me summarise it, Fenix is targeting two types of users:

 - Users who use it to build website template.
 Suitable for Front-end developer who built HTML template first before converting it to dynamic website.